 I grew troubled that as a resurrection narrative the video doesn’t seem to make full sense, as the body is laid on the ground at the end and covered with a cloth, supposedly for burial.
 It’s essentially a reverse sequence of familiar passion tableaux that moves backward from the Resurrection to the Lamentation.
 Is Viola just being experimental here with time—not only decelerating it, but rewinding it?
 Perhaps.

-In trying to reconcile birth with a lifeless body, I was reminded of a batch of freshly hatched chicks I had seen at a New England fair last year.
+In trying to reconcile birth with a lifeless body, I was reminded of a brood of freshly hatched chicks I had seen at a New England fair last year.
 Several of them looked dead, as they were lying prone in the incubator, puny, wet, and starkly still, and I was worried they hadn’t survived.
 But then someone told me they were just resting after all those hours of cracking through their eggshells.
 It’s hard work being born!

 I’m not sure how well this corresponds to Christ’s story—though a feat for sure, I don’t think that breaking back through to life weakened his glory-body—but this image of the baby chicks kept surfacing in my mind nonetheless as I reflected on Viola’s video.
 Perhaps it’s more apt when applied to an individual’s rebirth into the family of God, which for many is a process of struggle.

-What’s interesting in Viola’s Emergence is how life and death intertwine and in doing so, confound, create paradox.
+What’s interesting in Viola’s Emergence is how life and death intertwine and, in doing so, confound, create paradox.
 Christians are no strangers to paradox; we embrace a paradox at the center of our faith: the cross of Christ, which is at once terrible and good, shameful and glorifying, death dealing and life giving.
 We also experience death and life as two sides of the same coin when it comes to conversion: we put to death our old self and enter into new life in Christ.
 Might the video, then, be read as a new self emerging as the old self is dying (the actor playing two parts)?

 Viola explores the life-death paradox not only through the blocking of the figures but through the ambiguous set, particularly through the large boxlike structure in center frame that could be a cistern, a wellhead, a sarcophagus, a womb, or a baptismal font—or all five.